pittcsc/pittcswiki/docs/setup-dev.md

-# How to get started developing!
+# How to contribute!

-If you want to just contribute text - you can just follow this page.
-You only have to do this if you want to add new functionality or interactive elements.!
+## If you want to just contribute a guide, add text - it is much easier - [read here](docs/setup-dev.md)

+You only have to do below if you want to add new functionality with Javascript!

-## Set up
+## Set up deb

 I recommened using VSCode and these extensions https://marketplace.visualstudio.com/items?itemName=jawandarajbir.react-vscode-extension-pack